-- Cell Phones ATTENTION: ALL CELL PHONES SHOULD BE KEPT IN YOUR CAR DURING CLASS and LAB TIME!
-Unless otherwise instructed per Instructor. - If a student's cell phone goes off during lecture, the phone will be taken up and not given back until after class. - Should a cell phone go off during an exam, that student's test will end right there with a "50" recorded as the highest possible grade for this exam grade.
+- Cell Phones ATTENTION: ALL CELL PHONES SHOULD BE KEPT IN YOUR CAR DURING CLASS TIME! - If a student's cell phone goes off during lecture, the phone will be taken up and not given back until after class. - Should a cell phone go off during an exam, that student's test will end right there with a "50" recorded as the highest possible grade for this exam grade.
 (Even if the student is on the last question of that exam).